 These scissors have safeguards to reduce accidents while trimming the nails.
 The blades are perfectly notched to smoothly and cleanly cut the curved nails.
 Using your workshop cutters or scissors increases the chances of cross-contamination.

-Armed with confidence, experience and the right set of tools nail trimming will be an easy task and quality time to spend with your pooch.
+Armed with confidence, experience and the right set of the best nail trimmer for dog, nail trimming will be an easy task and quality time to spend with your pooch.